 Considering the highs and lows of becoming a commercial truck driver?!
-Let’s debunk some myths about whether truck driving is even a viable career option, trucking schools, and more to help you navigate your choices.
+Let’s debunk some truck driving myths about whether trucking is even a good career option, trucking schools, and more to help you navigate your choices.

 Check out these 8 Truck Driving Myths:

 Stereotypes still thrive in bygone media representations of truck drivers as middle-aged men.
 For example, think of the popular 70s and 80s movies Smokey and the Bandit, Convoy, and Over the Top.
 The truth is truck driving is growing more diverse.
 Social media channels, such as Maurice Bey’s YouTube Channel The Helpful Trucker and Clarissa Rankin on TikTok, help breakthrough these stereotypes by making truck driving more accessible to all.
 Here are the facts: Women entering the field is up 2% and professionals who identify as Black or African American, Asian, and Hispanic are up 0.65%, 0.73%, and 1.91% respectively over the last decade.

 Myth 2: Truck Driving is no longer a good career option.